 repeated ArrayProto outputs = 1;

-// Output tensors for recommendation.
+// Output tensors from the recommendation model.

 map<string, ArrayProto> map_outputs = 2;